 Coronavirus Update; Collection & Delivery is twice weekly.
-Maida Vale store is open 7.30am to 7:00pm.
+Maida Vale store is open 7.30am to 8:00pm(from Monday 4th October).
 2 day turnaround for laundry, dry cleaning & alterations.

 Moth Treatment Cleaning Services